jrsteensen/OpenHornet/PULL_REQUEST_TEMPLATE.md

 - [ ] Did the parts list change?
   - If yes:
   - [ ] Master Parts List (OH-MPL) update required due to change?
 (PR will not be accepted without MPL changes integrated.)
 - [ ] Drawing Tree (OH-DWG-TREE) update required due to change?
 (Mostly just new MCAD parts will require this.
-PR will not be accepted until Drawing Tree updates are completed.)
+PR will not be accepted until Drawing Tree updates are completed, or an issue is generated detailing what changes need to be made.)
 - [ ] Interconnect (OH-Interconnect) update required due to change?
 (Does this need to plug into another part or assembly electrically?
 PR will not be accepted until interconnect updates and interconnect BOM is updated.)

 ## PCB/ECAD: